Amar a morir

 Amar a morir ("Love to Die") is a 2009 Mexican-Colombian drama film.
 The film marks Fernando Lebrija's directorial debut.
-The movie was filmed in Mexico City, in the beached of the State of Michoacán and in the town of Ocelotitlán, Michoacán.
+The movie was filmed in Mexico City, in the State of Michoacán and in the town of Ocelotitlán, Michoacán.

 Plot

 Alejandro is a rich kid who is trying to escape from his own demons.
-In his journey he arrives to a beach town where he meets a girl, who shows him other side of life, a simple and beautiful side.
+In his journey he reaches a beach town where he meets a girl, who shows him the other side of life, a simple and beautiful side.
 But even in paradise, he encounters the demons he is trying to escape from.